co-cart/co-cart/plugins/cocart/readme.txt

 ### 😍 Priority support

 We aim to provide regular support for the CoCart plugin on the WordPress.org forums.
 But please understand that we do prioritize support for our premium customers.
-Communication is handled one-on-one via direct messaging in [Slack](https://app.slack.com/client/TD85PLSMA/) and is available to people who purchased [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).
+Communication is handled in [Discord](https://discord.com/channels/862091299049177148/1086765698287681536) and is available to people who purchased [CoCart Pro](https://cocart.xyz/pro/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).

 ### ☀️ Upgrading